saikiranagiru/pm-s04-g06-project/README.md

 ## Our Project
    ### WIXMIX -Yummy in your tummy.
+   Explore all our blends in flavorsome real ice cream with rich jimmies and meringue.
 Our website provides a convinent way to take a look at our menu and order food online.
-Check out our massive cusine with Indo-Mexican, Chinese and Italian to fulfill all your Cravings.
 We also offer a lot of combos and party packs online.
-Your just few clicks away from a flavorsome dish.
+Enjoy your day purposefully with every swig!!

 ## Our Team - Melted Marshmallows!